Skip to main content

 Update the VLAN at the CVM level

-To do this, we'll use the change_cvm_vlan command that is pre-installed on each CVM.
+To do this, use the change_cvm_vlan command that is pre-installed on each CVM.
 Remember to log back into the CVM if needed.

 admin@cvm# change_cvm_vlan <vlan_id>

-Which for this environment:
+Which for this environment would be:

 admin@cvm# change_cvm_vlan 50